Medical training: The key role of equipment care

 • Lower maintenance and replacement costs

-• Reduced risk of clinical errors due to faulty equipment
+• Reduced risk of clinical errors caused by faulty equipment

 • Improved patient trust and safety